 After a 22-year hiatus, Camp Crystal Lake, located in New Jersey, gets ready to re-open its doors.
 It was originally closed down after the unsolved murders of two camp counselors.
 The current owner hires a crew of young people to clean up the place.
 Unbeknownst to all of them there is someone determined to keep the camp closed.

 Reaction & Thoughts:

 In the end the film’s bravura finale redeems the whole thing.
 The final confrontation is still a stunning sequence.
-Besides the over-the-top ending, what one remembers after it’s all over is Harry Manfredini’s (Swamp Thing and Spring Break) creepy score and Tom Savini’s (Dawn of the Dead and The Burning) make-up effects.
-The amateurish production elements give the movie a nice “drive-in” vibe.
-The sequels are much more polished thus less interesting than the original.
+Besides the over-the-top ending, what one remembers after it’s all over is Harry Manfredini’s (Swamp Thing) creepy score and Tom Savini’s (Dawn of the Dead) make-up effects.

+Friday the 13th does give you something to munch on while you are savoring the cheap thrills.
 This movie, more than any other slasher from the era, purports the theory that the killer is a defender of puritan values.
-The young people are usually murdered right after doing something amoral (casual sex) or illegal (drugs).
-Deliberately or not, Victor Miller’s (A Stranger Is Watching) script pits a maniac with a strict moral code against the “final girl,” arguably a progressive, liberal idea.
-It’s something to munch on while you are savoring the cheap thrills.
+The young people are usually murdered right after doing something amoral (casual sex) or illegal (drugs) — a maniac with a strict moral code is pitted against the “final girl,” arguably a progressive idea.

 Conclusions & Final Thoughts:

 Friday the 13th is a classic of sorts — I’m not sure what kind of classic, though.
 It’s not a good film by any stretch of the imagination, but it’s my idea of a “guilty pleasure.”
 Grab the snacks and enjoy!
-The uncut version is a few seconds longer.
 Color, 95 minutes, Unrated.

 Followed by Friday the 13th Part 2 (1981)